Ovid/zen-of-test-suites/README.md

 single order and only one order item on it to test that obscure bug that occurs when a client first uses your software?
 There really wasn't any clean way of doing that; data was loaded in an "all or nothing" context.
-Even if you violated the paradigm and tried to create fine-tuned fixtures, it was very, very hard to write them due to the obscure, undocumented format needed to craft the data files for them.
+Even if you violated the paradigm and tried to create fine-tuned fixtures, it was very hard to write them due to the obscure, undocumented format needed to craft the data files for them.